Cloudflare is a fantastic free + premium CDN service that provides SSL in the free plan at no cost.

 I was testing their SSL with WordPress & Joomla, and both were broken which upset me for a minute.
-However, I found the easy solution and thought to share with you.
+However, I found the easy solution and thought to share it with you.

 In this article, you will learn: –